Buffalo Ultimate Trivia Quiz

 The air conditioner

-Following the September 11th terrorist attacks in 2001, NBC Nightly News anchor Tom Brokaw received a letter contaminated with the lethal substance anthrax.
-His desk and other furnishings were brought from New York City to Western New York for disposal.
+Following the Sept.
+11 terrorist attacks in 2001, NBC Nightly News anchor Tom Brokaw received a letter contaminated with the lethal substance anthrax.
+His desk and other furnishings, were brought from New York City to Western New York for disposal.
 Where were they taken?

 CWM Chemical Services in Porter

-Before he was known as a generation of TV viewers as the host of "Mutual of Omaha's Wild Kingdown," this man served as curator of the Buffalo Zoo.
+Before he was known to a generation of TV viewers as the host of "Mutual of Omaha's Wild Kingdom," this man served as curator of the Buffalo Zoo.
 Who was he?

 What local park, beloved by runners and outdoor enthusiasts alike, is home to an "eternal flame" located behind a waterfall and fed by natural gas?

 When Herbert A. Hauptman died in 2011, a Buffalo News editorial said he was "among the short list of great individuals who have contributed to mankind and, by their involvement and residence in Buffalo, represented a point of pride for all of us here."
 In what field did Hauptman win a Nobel Prize?